 What is a Ground Cover?

-Ground covers are the “carpets” of the Garden, adding color and texture to the landscape.
+Ground cover plants are the “carpets” of the Garden, adding color and texture to the landscape.
 Ground cover can mean many different things to different people or professions.

 From mulch to shrubs, gravel to grass, they all fall into the definition of ground cover.